data-apis/scipy-2023-presentation/paper.rst

 =================

-In order to guide standardization and define the contours of the standardization process, the Consortium established the following set of design principles:
+In order to guide standardization and define the contours of the standardization process, we further established the following design principles:

-- *Pure functions.* Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation (e.g., MATLAB and Julia).
+- *Pure functions.* Functional API design is the dominant pattern among array libraries, both in Python and in other frequently used programming languages supporting array computation (e.g., MATLAB (TODO: citation) and Julia (TODO: citation)).
 While method chaining and the fluent interface design pattern are relatively common, especially among array libraries supporting lazy evaluation and operator fusion, functional APIs are generally preferred, mirroring design patterns used in